schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	:type: unicode

 	.. attribute:: kerning

+		Kerning for LTR writing
+		A multi-level dictionary.
+The first level's key is the :attr:`GSFontMaster.id` (each master has its own kerning), the second level's key is the :attr:`GSGlyph.id` or class id (@MMK_L_XX) of the first glyph, the third level's key is a glyph id or class id (@MMK_R_XX) for the second glyph.
+The values are the actual kerning values.

+		To set a value, it is better to use the method :meth:`GSFont.setKerningForPair()`.
+This ensures a better data integrity (and is faster).

+	:type: dict

+	.. attribute:: kerningRTL

+		Kerning for RTL writing
+		A multi-level dictionary.
+The first level's key is the :attr:`GSFontMaster.id` (each master has its own kerning), the second level's key is the :attr:`GSGlyph.id` or class id (@MMK_L_XX) of the first glyph, the third level's key is a glyph id or class id (@MMK_R_XX) for the second glyph.
+The values are the actual kerning values.

+		To set a value, it is better to use the method :meth:`GSFont.setKerningForPair()`.
+This ensures a better data integrity (and is faster).

+	:type: dict

+	.. attribute:: kerningVertical

+		Kerning for vertical writing
 		A multi-level dictionary.
 The first level's key is the :attr:`GSFontMaster.id` (each master has its own kerning), the second level's key is the :attr:`GSGlyph.id` or class id (@MMK_L_XX) of the first glyph, the third level's key is a glyph id or class id (@MMK_R_XX) for the second glyph.
 The values are the actual kerning values.

 		To set a value, it is better to use the method :meth:`GSFont.setKerningForPair()`.
 This ensures a better data integrity (and is faster).

 	:type: dict